Addressing the mind-body connection with integrated benefits

 • 1-on-1 coaching sessions with online scheduling

-• CBT modules for depression, anxiety, stress and coping skills
+• Cognitive behavioral therapy (CBT) modules for depression, anxiety, stress and coping skills

-Also, with the Health Plan Manager™ tool, employers can view the overall health of their employee population, including the prevalence of comorbid conditions, and the effectiveness of health management programs.
+Also, with UnitedHealthcare’s Health Plan Manager™ tool, employers can view the overall health of their employee population, including the prevalence of comorbid conditions and the effectiveness of health management programs.
 This deep look at health data can help employers consider plan design changes or deploy targeted interventions, if needed.

 Current broker or employer group client?